General Studies – 18 Unit Emphasis | SC Program: AS.1516

 Units 3

-This overview of human sexuality includes human development from conception to adulthood, the anatomy and physiology of sex, as well as historical perspectives, behavioral and social aspects of human sexuality, and myths and laws governing sexual practices.
+An informative course in human sexuality, including human development from conception to adulthood.
+The anatomy and physiology of sex as well as behavioral and social aspects of human sexuality, and myths and laws governing sexual practices will be covered.
 This course may be offered in a distance education format.

 Apply Now